Opened on the Dunfermline Branch (Edinburgh and Northern Railway).

 Townhill Yard developed to the west, particularly after the opening of the Dunfermline and Queensferry Railway (from Townhill Junction and the Townhill Branch which connected Townhill Junction to the West of Fife Mineral Railway using portions of the former Townhill Waggonway.
 The yard expanded into a large marshalling yard.
 Later the Townhill Wagon Shops were built to the south.

 Although the platforms are gone, the station building remains.
-The waiting shelter on the westbound platform and the signal box (east of the LC) have not survived.
+The waiting shelter on the westbound platform and the signal box (east of the LC north side of line) have not survived.
+This box had opened in the 1890s and closed, taken over by the Edinburgh Signalling Centre in 1981.

 Dunfermline Queen Margaret